Archive | Uncategorized RSS feed for this section

 I Really Hate Gays, Women, Blacks, and Old People

 We all know that John Boehner and his Republican controlled House of Representatives have NOT created any new jobs, nor have they done anything to help the American people.
-In fact, they held the American people hostage and blackmailed a deal to cut close 40 billion in budget cuts, including cutting funding for Medicare, Planned Parenthood, and NPR.
+In fact, they held the American people hostage and blackmailed a deal to cut close to 40 billion in budget cuts, including cutting funding for Medicare, Planned Parenthood, and NPR.
 So if we are in such a severe budget crisis, why is Boehner allowed to sign a blank check for lawyers to defend DOMA and perpetuate discrimination.
 Are we to believe that preventing marriage equality is more important that Medicare or creating new jobs?
 I’m reminded of the W administration with its fear tactics.
 Rather than looking at an unjust war, or how W was behaving more like a King than a President, he and Cheney would do the whole fear trick: “Oh look over there, something shiny–the gays are taking over.”
 Really?
 Really?
 Is that same old tired trick going to work again?
 If you don’t want your tax dollars supporting discrimination, take action.
 Click here to watch the video.

 Historic Moment Upon Us: Repeal DADT